jhuintprog/spring2020/finproj/index.md

 1. it is onto an adjacent unoccupied `Tile`, and the `Tile`'s `checkMoveOnto` member function allows the move, or
 2. it is onto an adjacent `Tile` occupied by an entity with the "v" (moveable) property, and the moveable entity is permitted to move onto an *unoccupied* adjacent `Tile` in the same direction that the original entity is moving

 Note that an "unoccupied" Tile is one which doesn't have an Entity on it.
+Note that there are two exceptions:

+1. an entity with the "m" property can move onto a position occupied by an entity with the "h" property
+2. an entity with the "h" property can move onto a position occupied by an entity with the "m" property

+The two exceptions are necessary to allow the minotaur to capture the hero, and to allow the hero to surrender to the minotaur.

 Moves out of bounds, or moves by more than 1 unit of distance, are not allowed under any circumstances.